quic-go/quic-go/README.md

 ### QUIC Datagrams

-Unreliable datagrams is a QUIC extension ([RFC 9221](https://datatracker.ietf.org/doc/html/rfc9221)) that is negotiated during the handshake.
+Unreliable datagrams are a QUIC extension ([RFC 9221](https://datatracker.ietf.org/doc/html/rfc9221)) that is negotiated during the handshake.
 Support can be enabled by setting the `quic.Config.EnableDatagram` flag.
 Note that this doesn't guarantee that the peer also supports datagrams.
-If the feature negotiation was successful can be learned from the `quic.ConnectionState.SupportsDatagrams` obtained from `quic.Connection.ConnectionState()`.
+Whether or not the feature negotiation succeeded can be learned from the `quic.ConnectionState.SupportsDatagrams` obtained from `quic.Connection.ConnectionState()`.

 QUIC DATAGRAMs are a new QUIC frame type sent in QUIC 1-RTT packets (i.e. after completion of the handshake).
-They're therefore end-to-end encrypted and congestion-controlled.
+Therefore, they're end-to-end encrypted and congestion-controlled.
 However, if a DATAGRAM frame is deemed lost by QUIC's loss detection mechanism, they are not automatically retransmitted.

 Datagrams are sent using the `SendMessage` method on the `quic.Connection`: